biwanari/memorygram/README.md

-# memorygram
+# Memorygram
 A local organizer instagram data based on instaloader
+***
+## TODO
+1. Web view
+    - card with vews, follower, name, id, photo
+    - card for each images poll, stories archive
+    - card for statistics(this only for data compare)
+2. library
+    - Basic function
+        - Instaloader overwrite function
+        - Proxy utilities function
+        - Serialize file and info with json
+        - Local database to organize json file
+        - method to analyze profile

+3. MTI(Menu Terminal Interface)
+  -Main Menu
+    - name profile(check if exist)
+    - general profile info
+  - more option
+    - to define...

+***